Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Census takers didn’t ask people how to spell their names, so misspellings are common.
 In addition, indexers may have made errors when transcribing the names to create searchable indexes.
 To overcome these problems, try spelling variations, nicknames, different combinations of first and middle names and initials, and both maiden and married names for women.
 If the site allows it, you can leave out the name and search on other variables.
 Keep track of your searches in the Online Database Search Tracker.

-At times the census missed people.
-Almost all of 1890 census was destroyed in a fire, and significant portions of the 1790 and 1810 censuses are lost.
+Your ancestor might simply not appear in a given census.
+At times, the census missed people.
+And almost all of 1890 census was destroyed in a fire; lost, too, were significant portions of the 1790 through 1810 censuses.
 In such cases, look to census substitutes—records created around the same time with similar information.
 These include state censuses, tax records, school censuses, voter lists and other local enumerations.
 Consult state and local genealogical guides for availability.

 Next, extract every piece of data you find, even if you think you’ll remember it or it doesn’t seem valuable.
 Census worksheets give you handy blank census forms to copy in your ancestors’ stats under preprinted column headers.